View Document Text

 We also heavily rely on fundamental analysis when formulating investment advice.
 Fundamental analysis is a method

-of evaluating a security by attempting to measure its intrinsic value by examining related economic, financial and
+of evaluating a security by attempting to measure its intrinsic value by examining related economic, financial and other

-fundamental analysis is to produce a value that an investor can compare with the security's current price in hopes
+is to produce a value that an investor can compare with the security's current price in hopes of figuring out what sort

-of figuring out what sort of position to take with that security (underpriced = buy, overpriced = sell or short).
+of position to take with that security (underpriced = buy, overpriced = sell or short).
+Fundamental analysis is considered

-Fundamental analysis is considered to be the opposite of technical analysis.
-Fundamental analysis is about using real
+to be the opposite of technical analysis.
+Fundamental analysis is about using real data to evaluate a security's value.

-data to evaluate a security's value.
-Although most analysts use fundamental analysis to value stocks, this method of
+Although most analysts use fundamental analysis to value stocks, this method of valuation can be used for just about

-valuation can be used for just about any type of security.
+any type of security.

-On a much more infrequent basis, we may use technical analysis which is a method of evaluating securities by
+On a much more infrequent basis, we may use technical analysis which is a method of evaluating securities by analyzing

-Technical analysis is even more subjective than fundamental analysis in that it relies on proper interpretation of a
+Technical analysis is even more subjective than fundamental analysis in that it relies on proper interpretation of a given

-trading decision being made incorrectly, since future trading volume is an unknown.
+being made incorrectly, since future trading volume is an unknown.

 Investment Strategies

-Columbia Advisory Partners, LLC uses the following investment strategies when managing client assets and/or
+Columbia Advisory Partners, LLC uses the following investment strategies when managing Client assets and/or

 providing investment advice: